lihui24l/hello-world/README.md

+#first
+zhen de buzhidao first
-#what i want is your idol.
+what i want is your idol.
 hello-world
 it is a laji.